course-files/ServingMLModels/publicly_serving_the_model_for_validation_by_domain_experts.md

 - View the prediction result
 - Share the Streamlit app URL with domain experts for validation and feedback.
 Example: [https://customer-churn-demo.streamlit.app/](https://customer-churn-demo.streamlit.app/)

-## Expected Challenges
-- Resource limits: On free tiers, memory, CPU, or disk are often significantly constrained.
-Large models or heavy inference might crash or be slow.
-- Cold starts or sleeping: Many free services “sleep” when idle; the first request after idle may suffer delay.
-- Public exposure: Many free services only allow public apps (not private), so your model and interface may be accessible by anyone.
-- Latency & reliability: Free tiers are not reliable for real-time or production use.

 ## Public API Access via Render

 Steps: